What is the software development process and how can it be improved?

 6. Maintenance

-Let's take a closer look at these stages to see what they focus on, what their goals are, and what teams can to make the most of each phase.
+Let's take a closer look at these stages to see what they focus on, their goals, and what teams can do to make the most of each phase.

-This stage focuses on developing, collecting, and analyzing all the business requirements of the software product.
-Most of the time, this is based on carrying out meetings where project managers, as well as other stakeholders and possibly end-users, determine the system requirements.
+This stage focuses on developing, collecting, and analyzing the software product's business requirements.
+This is mainly based on meetings where project managers, other stakeholders, and possibly end-users determine the system requirements.

 They do that by answering questions such as: